Generic Name: sumatriptan succinate

 Do not hold Sumavel Dosepro at an angle to your skin.

-During the next step, you will hear a loud burst of air.
+During the next step, you will hear a click and feel a burst of air.
 Do not be alarmed – this indicates that the medicine has been delivered.

-Steadily press Sumavel Dosepro straight down against your skin until you hear and feel a burst of air.
+Steadily press Sumavel Dosepro straight down against your skin until you hear a click and feel a burst of air.
+A sensation will be felt at the time the dose is delivered.
 There is no button to push.
-After you hear the burst of air (whoosh), the medicine has been delivered and you can remove Sumavel Dosepro from your skin.
+After you hear the click and feel the burst of air, the medicine has been delivered and you can remove Sumavel Dosepro from your skin.

 Let go of your pinched skin after the medicine has been delivered.